-A confirmed letter of credit is a letter of credit in which the seller or exporter has payment guarantee from a second bank or a confirming bank i.e. in case the first bank fails to pay then the payment will be done by the second bank.
+A confirmed letter of credit is a letter of credit in which the seller or exporter has a payment guarantee from a second bank or a confirming bank, i.e., in case the first bank fails to pay, then the payment will be made by the second bank.
 This is a trade payment method used for international trade.

 Why Confirmed Letter of Credit?

-The buyer has to go through the same procedure to obtain a second letter of credit.
-The buyer has to find a second bank who can give confirmation.
+The buyer has to go through the same procedure to obtain the second letter of credit.
+The buyer has to find a second bank that can give confirmation.
 In general cases, the second bank is the correspondent bank in the seller’s country.

-Following parties are involved in this type of LC.
-One additional party compared to normal LC is confirming or second bank.
+There is an involvement of the following parties in this type of LC.
+One additional party compared to normal LC is confirming or the second bank.